-Eyeglasses cause vision to get worse over time: False
+Reading glasses cause vision to get worse over time: False

-If you wear glasses not wearing them will cause your vision to deteriorate faster: False
+If you wear glasses, not wearing them will cause your vision to deteriorate faster: False

-Over the counter glasses can hurt your eyes: False
+Over-the-counter glasses can hurt your eyes: False

-Wearing glasses makes your eyes stronger: False
+Wearing reading glasses makes your eyes stronger: False